ad6190/ad6190.github.io/home.md

 ---
 layout: page
+title: Hi!
+Thanks for visiting my online home.
 ---

-## Hi!
-Thanks for visiting my online home.

 I have a few key principles that help me lead a peaceful life: